Porsche 918 Spyder

 Rear-axle steering

-Basically, this comprises an electro-mechanical adjustment system on both rear wheels.
-The adjustment is speed-sensitive and executes steering angles of a few degrees in each direction.
+The hybrid system's batteries and electric motors made the 918 Spyder relatively heavy for a sports car and to make it agile, the rear-axle steering system was created.
+It comprises an electro-mechanical adjustment system on both rear wheels.
+The adjustment is speed-sensitive and executes steering angles up to 3 degrees in both directions.
 At low speeds, the system steers the rear wheels in the opposite direction to the front wheels - this makes cornering easier and reduces the turning circle.
-At higher speeds, the system steers the rear wheels in the same direction as the front wheels.
+At higher speeds, the system steers the rear wheels in the same direction as the front wheels and the car virtually changes lanes sideways.
+It is more complicated when power sliding as then the ground speed is not high, but the rear wheels should steer at the same direction with the front wheels.

-In contrary to the 2010 concept car where the exhaust pipes exited in the sides, the tailpipes of the production model will exit just above the engine.
+In contrary to the 2010 concept car where the exhaust pipes exited in the sides, the pipes of the production model exit just above the engine.
 The top pipes’ greatest benefit is that the hot exhaust gases are evacuated as quickly as possible and the exhaust gas back pressure remains low.
-This design requires a new, thermodynamic air channelling concept: the exhaust manifolds are located inside in the cylinder V and the intake tracts are outside.
+This design required a new, thermodynamic air channelling concept: the exhaust manifolds are located inside in the cylinder V and the intake tracts are outside.
 There’s a further benefit: the engine compartment remains cooler.
-The 4.6V8 can rev up to 9,150 rpm.
+Just that when filling the car at the gas station, extra care has to be taken into account as the fuel filler neck is not too far from the hot exhaust pipes.

 Weissach package